lfost42/quizsail2/README.md

 * Run `npm install`
 * Run `npm start`
 * Open your browser and enter `http://localhost:3000`
 * For future runs, you can run `npm start` at the quizsail2 folder and navigate your browser to `localhost:3000`.
+* Add additional quiz files to public/quizzes and refresh start page (if already open) to run other quizzes.

 ## Deployment Notes
 `docker build -t quizsail .`